I love helping people. It gives me great satisfaction to make a difference in someone’s life — someone who has become part of my extended family.

 I am a San Francisco native and currently live in San Carlos with my wife Donna and our twin children, Scott and Stephanie.
 Our household is rounded out by a black lab named Mollie and a long-haired Chihuahua named Audrey.
 During my time away from the office, if I’m not attending our children’s various activities, you will often find me camping, hunting, fishing, hiking, and motorcycle riding.
 I love to travel and family time is essential to me.

-I’m a member of the California Waterfowl Association and have been involved in the Wood Duck Program for more than 14 years.
+I’m a member of the California Waterfowl Association and have been involved in the Wood Duck Program for a decade and a half.
 Through that program, volunteers provide and monitor wood duck boxes that serve as nesting sites for the waterfowl in the Sacramento Valley.

 Most of my family lives in Norway.
 I learned to speak Norwegian at UC Berkeley and was able to converse with my grandmother.
 It was really cool.